luziferius/ksysguard-mdraid-monitor/README.rst

 Current development state
 -------------------------

 The program works on the developer’s machine, but there are no unit tests that verify the parsing of ``/proc/mdstat`` for all possible situations.
 Consider it to be in an early alpha state.
 It currently offers only very basic sensors:

 - Total number of RAID arrays in the system (``/dev/mdX``)
+- Number of active/healthy RAID arrays
-- Active/healthy number of RAID arrays
+- Number of inactive/failed RAID arrays
-- Inactive/failed number of RAID arrays
+- Number of degraded RAID arrays
+- Number of arrays enqueued for any kind of maintenance task
+- Number of arrays enqueued for a specific maintenance task (check, re-sync, recovery)
+- Number of arrays with bitmaps
+- Bitmap page usage across all arrays with bitmaps
 - Aggregate total number of RAID component devices across all arrays